sdondley/ClimateChangeChat/raku/Cool-Raku.md

 `(for 5, 50, 500, 5000, 50000 { (^Inf :grep *.is-prime)[$_] }).say`

 And don't worry if this seems a little overwhelming.
 Most of Raku is much more straightforward than this example so don't let yourself get scared off.
-But as you can begin to see, Raku excels at taking hard problems and making them a whole lot easier, even problems that are nearly impossible or impractical in many other programming languages.
+The larger takeaway is Raku excels at taking hard problems and making them a whole lot easier, even problems that are nearly impossible or impractical in many other programming languages.